 You can use a gua sha tool to massage the face, neck, and body to stimulate the lymphatic system and circulation.
 This helps drain retained fluid and de-puff your skin, Engelman explains.

 - Apply a serum, oil, or moisturizer to clean skin.

 - Work the gua sha tool across the targeted area in smooth strokes, as if you’re gently scraping the skin, Engelman suggests.

 - End by scraping down on the edges of your face and neck.

 Jade is one of the most popular roller materials.
-According to the Gemological Institute of America (GIA), Chinese people have used jade for thousands of years and link it to clarity of mind and purity of spirit.
+According to the Gemological Institute of America (GIA), people in China have used jade for thousands of years and link it to clarity of mind and purity of spirit.

 Other roller materials

 In addition to jade, rose quartz is another common roller material.